Kristen Browde: Florida Democratic Party (2023–present)

 In 2023, Browde was reported to be vice president of the Florida Democratic Party LGBTQ+ Caucus.
 Early that year, Browde began to publish weekly videos on TikTok highlighting people who have been arrested on charges of child sexual abuse that week in an effort to prove that drag queens are not threats to children (a notion associated with the ongoing drag panic).
 Browde's videos have been featured by LGBT media outlets PinkNews and Them.
 Her inspiration for the video series came from a speech by the outgoing president of the caucus, during which he read a list of people arrested or charged for child sexual abuse in the past week.
 By March 2023, Browde's first video on the subject had been viewed 1.4 million times, and her TikTok account had amassed more than 300,000 followers.
+In 2024, she assumed the Presidency of the Florida LGBTQ+ Democratic Caucus, and was elected Vice President of the National Federation of Stonewall Democrats.

 Personal life

 In 1980, Browde was engaged to Bettina Gregory, an ABC News correspondent.
 They were married by the following year.
 In 1988, Browde was engaged to Elizabeth J. Hellawell.
 Their marriage later ended in a divorce.
 In 1999, Browde married film director Elizabeth Schub in Long Island, New York.
 The couple was living on the east side of Broadway in New York City when the nearby World Trade Center was destroyed in the September 11 attacks in 2001.
 They told Cornell Alumni Magazine that they were "lucky to be alive."
 Browde moved to New Castle, New York in 2004.

-Browde has two sons.
+Browde has two children.
 Her son Maximilian Browde and Maximilian's mother, Elizabeth Schub Kamir, were living in Paris at the time of the November 2015 terrorist attacks in the city.
 Maximilian wrote about his experience in an article published by The Journal News (LoHud.com).

 Browde took the middle name Prata after her friend and coach, Monica Prata, a feminine image consultant based in Greenwich Village.